toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 In the Navigation component, you'll notice a similar piece of 'superfluous' markup:

+    ...
     <ul
     	className={styles.toggle_btn}
         tabIndex={0}
         role='button'>
         <li></li>
         <li></li>
       </ul>
+      ...

-We'll be using this to create our 'close' button so users can toggle the menu "off" if they need to.
+We'll be using this to create our 'close' button inside the menu.

 Note that we've decorated both these components with 'role' and 'tabIndex' attributes.
-This tells screen readers that we intend the elements to be used as buttons.
+These attributes tell screen readers that we intend the elements to be used as buttons.

-### Toggling using state
+### Toggling with useState

 In order to toggle our menu in and out, we'll employ useState — a [React.js hook](https://reactjs.org/docs/hooks-intro.html).
 A more complex application might house this value in a Redux store, but useState will serve our purposes here.